glow-xyz/nftoken/docs/pages/docs/creating-an-nft.md

 # {% $markdoc.frontmatter.title %}

-Here's what the function to create an NFT looks like:
+You can create an NFT in just a couple lines of code with our [@glow-xyz/nftoken-js]() library:

 ```ts
 import { constructCreateNftTx } from "@glow-xyz/nftoken-js";